sldeaals/book-lib-api/README.md

 - Make use of friendly routes (for example: `/book/1` or `/book/1 /page/11/html`)
 - Provide seeders / migrations for the database (books with their pages)
 - Provide instruccions on project setup/configuration

-## Rules
-- Do not use any frameworks.
-A good developer must know how to select his tools and how to use them.
-- The use of third-party libraries is allowed and encouraged.

-## Evaluation Criteria

-1. Technical requirements.
-2. Organization and consistency of the file and folder structure.
-3. Modifiability and extendability of the system where required.
-4. Commit history (commits are organized and descriptive).
-5. Time used to complete the test.
-6. Complexity of the solution.
-7. Correct usage of SOLID principles.
-8. Correct usage of design patterns.

 ## Let's Go